anders-biostat/linked-charts/docs/rlc/tutorials/props.md

 ```
 <div id="example13"></div>

-`on_mouseover` and `on_mouseout` specify, what happens when user moves mouse over and out an element. `on_mouseover` like
-`on_click` gets an index of the point (line, cell, etc.), `on_mouseout` doesn't get anything.
-Here is example similar to
-the one above, but now, instead of clicking on a point, one can just move the mouse over it.
-When mouse moves out all points
+`on_mouseover` and `on_mouseout` specify what happens when the user moves the mouse over and out an element. `on_mouseover` like `on_click` gets an index of the point (line, cell, etc.), `on_mouseout` doesn't get anything.
+Here is an example similar to the one above, but now, one can just move the mouse over it instead of clicking on a point.
+When the mouse moves out, all points become black.
-become black.

 ```r